yahya-yusifli/selenium-automation-notes/03_Waits_and_Synchronization.md/Fluent_Wait.md

-## Fluent Wait
+## Fluent Wait in Selenium

-Fluent wait is an advanced form of explicit wait that:
+Fluent Wait is an advanced form of explicit wait that:

-- Defines polling intervals
+* Defines polling intervals (how often to check)
-- Ignores specific exceptions
+* Ignores specific exceptions during waiting
-- Provides fine control over how often conditions are checked
+* Gives fine control over the wait process

+---

+### Example Usage

 ```java
 Wait<WebDriver> fluentWait = new FluentWait<>(driver)